gabigonzalz/testing_fest/README.md

-# Chat Application with Test-Driven Development
+# Chat Application with Testing

 This project demonstrates advanced testing practices including Test-Driven Development (TDD), unit testing, and integration testing using pytest.
 While it implements a basic chat application, the main focus is on showcasing various testing methodologies and best practices.